sourcelevel/faraday-http-cache/README.md

   builder.adapter Faraday.default_adapter
 end
 ```

-The default store provided by ActiveSupport is the `MemoryStore` one, so it's important to
+The default store provided is a simple in memory cache that lives on the client
-configure a proper one for your production environment.
+instance, so it's important to configure a proper one for your production environment.

 the stdlib `JSON` module is used for serialization by default.
 If you expect to be dealing with images, you can use [Marshal][marshal] instead, or